agsheves/monaimetrics/README.md

 # Monaimetrics

+Please use this at your own risk and only deploy capital that you can afford to lose: **all invested capital and trades are at risk**.
+We are not responsilbe for any losses incurred using the tool (but we also won't ask you for a cut of the profits).

+---

 An opinionated, automated trading platform that applies a series of tried and tested investment rules to build and manage a growth-focused portfolio.
 The system scores stocks through multiple frameworks (Stage Analysis, CANSLIM, Magic Formula, Event Cascade, Asymmetry), sizes positions via Kelly criterion, and manages risk with layered stop-losses, trailing stops, and circuit breakers.

 Includes prediction market arbitrage (Kalshi) and an AI-powered research mode for answering technical questions about holdings and strategy.